Remote and/or isolated schools receive funding through the location allocation in the base school allocation.

 How are remoteness and isolation calculated?

-- Distance - isolation is determined by the total road distance from one school to its nearest 5 schools (of any type).
+- distance - isolation is determined by the total road distance from one school to its nearest five schools (of any type).

 - enrolments - isolation is multiplied by the school's enrolments divided by the sum of its enrolments and the enrolments of its nearest five schools (of any type).